CausalML/bcrl/README.md

 Implementation of BCRL, an algorithm for learning linear Bellman Complete representations with coverage, for offline policy evaluation (OPE).

+## Dataset
+We use the same dataset conventions as [DrQ-v2](https://github.com/facebookresearch/drqv2).
+More specifically, we have a directory of episodes saved as `.npz` files with the following keys: `observation`, `action`, `reward`.

 ## Quick Start
 First install [DeepMind Control Suite (dm_env)](https://github.com/deepmind/dm_env), [PyTorch](https://pytorch.org/),